What we expect from you if you're running an RPG with us (it's not much, we promise!)

 Have a quick conversation about the tone of the game.
 What is the default?
 Are there different options for gameplay?
 (Serious vs. Gonzo, Action vs. Drama, etc.).
 Come to a consensus on what the group wants.
 Our Worldbuilder sessions, for example, require a tone of Believable Fantasy: That is to say a world of magic, monsters and mortal struggle, yet people have sensible (yet alien) names and act as if their lives truly mattered.

 Explain what ideas might be explored during gameplay.
 Do they make anyone uncomfortable?
 Discuss what boundaries need to be set, if any.
-If you don't have any safety mechanisms for your game, like the X Card or similar, your players may find themselves trapped in an uncomfortable topic or distressing interaction.
+If you don't have any safety mechanisms for your game, similar to the X Card or Script Change, your players may find themselves trapped in an uncomfortable topic or distressing interaction.
 Give them the tools they need to redefine the game as something everyone at the table can enjoy in comfort.

 Check that each player has an anonymous feedback form which they should hand in at the Registration Desk.
 Each form contains a space for them to record their most and least favourite things about your session, as a way to encourage you on your path to being an ever greater GM than you already are by being here.
 The forms go via our administration in order to insulate players and GMs from any social fall-out stemming from misgivings, misunderstandings or instinctive reactions to feedback on our personal hobbies, passions and techniques.
 We haven't had any such incidents yet, and we don't aim to.